 Arty is a Partner and Head of IP Disputes in the UK.
-She focuses primarily on litigation and has acted in several leading cases over the past 23 years – in the High Court, Court of Appeal and CJEU.
-Arty also advises clients on how best to protect their IP to create valuable business assets which can be readily enforced against third parties.
+She focuses on litigation and has acted in several leading cases over the past 24 years – in the UK Supreme Court, Court of Appeal, High Court and CJEU.

-Arty is ranked in Chambers, Legal 500 (leading individual), IAM Patents 1000, Managing Intellectual Property IP Stars (patents and trade marks), WIPR Leaders, World Trademark Review 1000 and Who’s Who Legal (patents and trade marks).
+Arty is ranked in Legal 500 (leading individual), Chambers, MIP Global Top 250 Women in IP, IAM Patents 1000, IP Stars (patents and trade marks), WIPR Leaders and World Trademark Review 1000.
 One recent quote described Arty as: “an exceptional advisor who is commercial and technically excellent.
 A real star of the profession.”

 Arty has particular experience of urgent relief such as Interim Injunctions, Search Orders (executing and supervising), Freezing Injunctions, Norwich Pharmacal Orders and Anti-Suit Injunctions.

-Arty is Secretary of the Intellectual Property Lawyers’ Association (IPLA).
-For IPLA, she sits on the Intellectual Property Enterprise Court (IPEC) Users’ Committee and chairs the IPLA’s Brexit working group for trade marks and designs.
+Arty is Secretary of the Intellectual Property Lawyers’ Association (IPLA) and sits on the Intellectual Property Enterprise Court (IPEC) Users’ Committee.